I want to write this post to help you with some techniques and tricks to make your podcasts sound professional.

 Podcast audio engineer Tips

-After recording and with the music already chosen, we will begin editing and mounting the podcast.
+After recording and the music is already chosen, we will begin editing and mounting the podcast.
 These are the common steps of a podcast audio engineer edition:

 1- We will clean and normalize (give the same volume to the clips) all the takes, eliminating the long spaces.